-Providers can put in place the following Servicing Strategies:
+Providers can put in place the following Servicing Strategies (at least one Servicing Strategy is encouraged when implementing an MSP).

 Table 5-D: Servicing Strategies

 Strategy Description Anger Management Counselling This can include general counselling.
 Change of Circumstances Reassessment (CoCR) A reassessment of a Participant's level of disadvantage, using the Job Seeker Snapshot, which may inform if a Participant requires a Job Capacity Assessment (JCA) or Employment Services Assessment (ESAt).
 Financial Planning Referral to assistance with financial planning.
 Housing/Accommodation Referral for housing/accommodation assistance.
 Legal Aid Referral to legal aid.
 Welfare Agency Referral to a welfare agency including, but not limited to, drug and alcohol counselling, grief counselling, social or community program/course or family relationship counselling.